 - a.
-Grades awarded reflect the level of student attainment. - b.
-The Grade notations used at S P Jain are letter grades A, B, C, D and F. Each Letter grade is further divided in to 3 notches eg. The letter grade A is further divided into 3 notches A+, A and A-.
-However, the letter grade D and F have no further divisions.
-The grade F reflects non-achievement of subject learning outcomes. - b.
+Grades awarded reflect the level of student attainment. - i.
+The Grade notations used at S P Jain are letter grades A, B, C, D, PC (Pass Conceded) and F letter grades. - ii.
+A-C are further divided in to 3 notches e.g. letter grade A is further divided into 3 notches A+, A and A-. - iii.
+A letter grade of PC is awarded in exceptional cases for a performance below that normally required for a pass.
+It is granted for a subject (unit) when the overall performance is considered to warrant such a concession and allows progression to another unit for which the former unit is a prerequisite.
+A PC grade for a subject unit may be awarded at the joint discretion and decision of the Course Director (Dean) and Registrar subject to a recommendation by the Director- Examinations. - iv.
+The letter grade F reflects non-achievement of subject learning outcomes. - b.
 At the beginning of each subject, lecturers provide a written explanation of grading procedures.
 In general, a weighted average total of all the evaluation components are generated at the end of each subject for every student.
 Then students are graded relatively on a bell curve using a weighted average, comparing performance against their peers in the subject. - c.
 Letter grades denote the following range of performance:

 Letter Grade Percentage of Class

-A+/A/A- 25%
+A+ / A / A- 25%

-B+/B/B- 50%
+B+ / B / B- 50%

 C+ or lower 25%